 In an era where digital transformation is ubiquitous, a major part of daily life is spent glued to screens, in both business and personal spheres.
 We’re interacting with numerous websites, applications, and digital services daily.
 During these digital interactions, we occasionally come across websites with slow-running pages or 404/server error messages.
 Such pages aren’t only inconvenient, but can also have significant reputational, opportunity, and financial costs for businesses owning the web properties.

 This is why effective website performance and availability monitoring is crucial for organizations.
 Synthetic monitoring tools facilitate this monitoring by helping IT teams simulate website visitor requests to test specific functions, availability, and performance of their applications, websites, and API services.
-In this article, we’ll discuss the top six synthetic monitoring and testing tools of 2020.
+In this article, we’ll discuss the top six synthetic monitoring and testing tools on the market today.

 SolarWinds® Pingdom® is a popular website performance and availability monitoring solution, which offers synthetic monitoring capabilities.
 With this solution, setting up synthetic monitoring takes only a few simple steps.
 It offers uptime monitoring with servers spread across 100 global locations and sends instant notifications for downtime via email, SMS, Slack, OpsGenie, PagerDuty, and more.
 It’s mechanisms recheck every error to reduce false positives.
 To ensure the website is running smoothly, teams can use its granular webpage load testing features and monitor page speed over a period to track and fix the bottlenecks affecting load times.
 The solution also offers transaction monitoring with a testing frequency ranging from five minutes to once a day.
 To set up transaction monitoring, one can either use the traditional scripting or try out its more intuitive website transaction recorder.
 With the recorder, as one browses through their website to recreate a user-journey or flow, the journey gets recorded and converted into steps for a transaction check.
 You can learn more about the solution by visiting Pingdom.com or starting a 14-day free trial now.